 “With its content-rich Multiverse mode and the boundless possibilities of the gear system, the thrilling Story experience, and the superlative game mechanics under the hood, Injustice 2 proves why NetherRealm are setting the pace for all fighting game developers.”

 Effectively sent out to die purely by virtue of being on Wii U, The Wonderful 101 never really received the audience it deserved because it really is — wait for it — wonderful.
-You’d expect nothing less from PlatinumGames, who also think their game is underrated and would love to bring it to Switch.
+You’d expect nothing less from PlatinumGames, who also think their game is underrated and spent a lot of time and effort to bring it to other platforms.

 6. Viewtiful Joe